 EAST LANSING, Mich. — The 2018 Summer Solstice Jazz Festival (SSJF) will bring local, regional and national jazz acts to the heart of downtown East Lansing for a two-day, free festival that is not to be missed.
-This year’s festival will take place June 22-23 from 4-11 p.m. both days.
+This year’s festival will take place June 22-23, from 4-11 p.m. on Friday and 3-11 p.m. on Saturday.

 This year’s Friday night headliner is the Lansing Symphony Big Band with Benny Benack III and the Saturday night headliners are Gathering Orchestra with Rene Marie & Saxophonist Steve Wilson and Orquesta Ritmo.
 Other 2018 performers include Sunny Wilkinson, Baldori and Migliazzi, JAMM Scholarship Quartet, The Chris Glassman Quartet, OC Jazz Collective, Root Doctor, Phil Denny, Barbara Ware, the Detroit Jazz Festival Generations Band, BBSYM Orchestra, Shadakeon, Thornetta Davis and Deon Yates.
 The schedule of performances can be found here: https://www.eljazzfest.com/193/2018-Performer-Line-up.
 The performer bios can be found here: https://www.eljazzfest.com/217/2018-Performer-Bios.